Two new council members sworn into Aiken County council

-AIKEN, County (WJBF)- Two newly elected council members were sworn into Aiken county council, ready to serve their community.
+AIKEN COUNTY, S.C.
+(WJBF)- Two newly elected council members were sworn into Aiken County Council, ready to serve their community.

 Taking the oath of office for Aiken County Council, Michael Kellems and Ron Fielder were welcomed as newly inducted council members Tuesday.